-Statistics research projects conducted by two teams of Hope College students have earned first and third place in a national competition.
+Statistics research projects conducted by Hope College students have again won national recognition.

-Both have been honored in the 2017-18 Undergraduate Statistics Project Competition (USPROC) of the Consortium for the Advancement of Undergraduate Statistics Education (CAUSE) and the American Statistical Association (ASA).
-The awards, announced near the end of August for entries from the spring 2018 season, are in the Undergraduate Statistics Class Project Competition portion of USPROC.
+Teams of Hope students earned first place and honorable mention in the Fall 2018 Undergraduate Statistics Project Competition (USPROC) of the Consortium for the Advancement of Undergraduate Statistics Education (CAUSE) and the American Statistical Association (ASA).
+The awards, announced near the end of March for entries from the fall 2018 semester, are in the Introductory Statistics portion of the competition.

 The winning projects are featured on the CAUSE website and will be announced in the monthly Amstat News Journal published by the ASA.
-As first-place winners, Goodwin, Heilman and Krudy may also be invited to give a virtual plenary talk during the 2018 Electronic Undergraduate Statistics Research Conference (eUSR) on Friday, Nov.
-2.
+As first-place winners, Emmanuel, Kleinheksel and McNamara may also be invited to give a virtual plenary talk during the Electronic Undergraduate Statistics Research Conference (eUSR).

 In addition to sharing the purpose and results of the experiments, the students’ reports described the methods they used and considered possibilities for follow-up or improvement.
 For example, each report noted that the small sample sizes potentially limited the significance of the results.